raspberrypilearning/build-an-octapi/en/step_5.md

     sudo nano /etc/rc.local
     ```

-- Near the bottom of the file, just before `exit 0`, add the following lines to run the **dispy** server software as a daemon (a process running in the background) each time the server boots:
+- Near the bottom of the file, just before `exit 0`, add the following lines to run `dispy` as a daemon (a process running in the background) each time the server boots:

     ```bash
     sleep 20